forreya/bank-tech-test/README.md

 ```

 ## Testing
-To run the tests, simply run the command `rspec` in the terminal.
+To run all tests, use the command `rspec` in the terminal.

 ## Approach
 The program separates the bank functionality into different classes.
 This makes the code easier to understand and maintain, as each class has a specific responsibility.